AFORANURAG/codecrafters-claude-code-challenge/README.md

-Visit codecrafters for more info
+Visit CodeCrafters for more info

+This is a basic harness.